 Check out local transport facilities and work out the quickest (and nicest) routes for your regular journeys.
-Discover what sports facilities, cinemas or other entertainment are nearby so you can be sure to have access to programs of activities and events to start socializing.
+Discover what sports facilities, cinemas, or other entertainment are nearby.
+Be sure to have access to programs of activities and events to start socializing.

 5. Setting up your home in France

 Finding furniture and doing renovations

-If you need to buy furniture in France or undertake minor renovations, you can find a list of the main furniture and hardware shops in France or see our listings of companies for interior design and home repair.
+If you need to buy furniture in France or undertake minor renovations, you can find a list of the main furniture and hardware shops in France.
+You can also see our listings of companies for interior design and home repair.

 Telephone and the Internet

 France, like the rest of Europe, uses a GSM mobile network – does your cell phone?
 If not, it won’t work here and you’ll need to get a new phone once you move to France.
-If it does, consider getting a French SIM card (and get a French number) to avoid being charged international rates when you’re calling within France.
+If it does, consider getting a French SIM card to avoid being charged international rates when you’re calling within France.

-How you set up landline telephone and internet services depends on where you move to France.
+How you set up landline telephone and internet services depends on where you move to.
 You may be able to shop around for a combined package from a range of different communication providers but in some cases you will need to contact France Télécom to set up a line.
 Consider VOIP (Voice Over Internet Protocols), such as Skype, which use the broadband service for international calls.
 Read more about setting up a telephone, internet, television, mobile and postal services in France.

 Radio and TV